tdwg/vocab/documentation-specification.md

 **13 Cover Page Contents**

 [Most of this stuff is included in the header section metadata for standards landing pages and other documents.
 If we are dumping the whole cover page/packaging thing, then this is obsolete.
 We should go through these fields to decide if any of them that are missing should be put into the header section.
-In particular: Subject, Bibliographic Citation, and Access Rights??
+In particular: Subject and Access Rights??
 Also, what about all of the legal mumbo-jumbo in sections 14 through 14.5?
 Is there some standard page of this stuff that could just be hyperlinked from the "Legal" section of the header.]

 This section specifies content for the Cover Page documents that must be contained in all TDWG standards.
 The table below shows the components